Mark Cuban behind new blockchain messaging platform

 Technically, the tokens “may or may not have an actual dollar amount attached to them based on the market,” project manager Ian Connelly told TechCrunch.
 It will largely depend on the popularity of the Mercury Protocol.
 But regardless of the monetary value, token collectors will be able to access premium services on Mercury Protocol platforms.

 Ultimately, the group believes that this is a solution to the privacy concerns that come with free messaging apps.
-The Radical App team hopes that this will be an alternative to selling user data.
+The Radical App team hopes this will be an alternative to selling user data.

 But it’s a competitive landscape, with countless chat apps.
 Encrypted messaging has become increasingly popular, and there are already plenty of options.